 First Offense Penalties

 If you are convicted of a first offense DUI, you will lose your CDL license for at least one year.
 This is only the minimum penalty and other extenuating circumstances may increase your revocation.
 For example, if you were transporting hazardous materials and are found to be driving under the influence, your penalty will now be a three-year revocation of your CDL.

 Second Offense Penalties

 If you are convicted for a second offense DUI, the punishment will be much more severe.
-A second conviction requires your Colorado CDL be revoked for life.
+A second conviction requires your Colorado CDL to be revoked for life.
 While this may seem a hopeless situation, after 10 years you may be able to have your CDL reinstated.
-In order for your application for reinstatement to be considered you will need to take the initiative to enroll in and complete an alcohol and drug rehab program.
+In order for your application for reinstatement to be considered, you will need to take the initiative to enroll in and complete an alcohol and drug rehab program.
 Beware that not just any program will do, the program must be approved by the state of Colorado.
 If you find yourself a recipient of grace, be cautious to avoid driving under the influence again.
 You may have the blessing of one reinstatement, but it is highly unlikely that you will be eligible for reinstatement a second time.